We’re continually improving the efficiency of our facilities and fleet, reducing our environmental footprint.

 IN OUR FACILITIES

-US Foods® currently operates three Leadership in Energy and Environmental Design (LEED) Silver-certified facilities, with additional locations in progress.
-LEED-certified buildings have been shown to lower environmental impact and operating costs, while providing a healthier working environment for employees.
+US Foods® currently operates three Leadership in Energy and Environmental Design (LEED) Silver-certified facilities, with two additional locations in progress in Marrero, LA and Sacramento, CA. LEED-certified buildings have been shown to lower environmental impact and operating costs, while providing a healthier working environment for associates.

 Solar arrays have been installed on six of our distribution centers, including an 8.4-megawatt solar installation in Perth Amboy, New Jersey – one of the largest in the state.